lytbfml/Nemolib_App/README.md

 We used [Angular](https://angular.io/) (v7.3.5) for the front end, and [Spring Boot](https://spring.io) (v2.1.2.RELEASE) for the back end.
-Both of the front-end and back-end applications are deployed on my AWS.
+Both of the front-end and back-end applications are deployed on UW's server.
-To access the back end api, please go to [Swagger UI](http://54.202.6.246:8080/swagger-ui.html#/).
+To access the back end api, please go to [Swagger UI](http://bioresearch02p.uwb.edu:8082/swagger-ui.html).
 (Only available in US West)
-To acces the front end web page, please go to [NemoLib Application](http://nemolib.s3-website-us-west-2.amazonaws.com/).
+To acces the front end web page, please go to [NemoLib Application](http://bioresearch02p.uwb.edu/biores/yw/).
-Note the above links might be invalid because I am using my personal AWS account and I only have one EC2 instance for US West.

-To learn more, please contact wyxiao@uw.edu, hsuy717@uw.edu.
+To learn more, please contact wyxiao@uw.edu, hsuy717@uw.edu, and kimw6@uw.edu.

 ## Getting Start
 To run the program on your own server, please read the following